 Plastic Tent Peg

-Ideal for use on softer ground like grass or where there aren’t many rocks on top of or within the ground.
+This tent peg is ideal for use on softer ground, such as grass or where there aren’t many rocks on top of or within the ground.
 Plastic tent pegs give great security when used on the correct ground and are particularly good for guyline pegging.

 ‘V’ Tent Peg

-Great for use on all ground types, depending on the length of the peg.
-We would recommend that the ‘V’ peg is situated on main pegging points i.e. four corners of your tent and main guyline/storm straps.
-Easy to use, give incredible strength to your tent or awning and extremely durable.
+These are a great choice for use on all ground types, depending on the length of the peg.
+We would recommend that ‘V’ pegs should be used on the main pegging points i.e. four corners of your tent and main guyline/storm straps.

 Rock Tent Peg

-As the name says, the rock peg is ideal for hard rocky ground due to the pointed tip which will drive into the ground with your mallet.
-Great for use all-around your tent and can be used as part of a pegging system, along with plastic pegs (for your guylines) and ‘V’ pegs for main pegging points.
+As the name says, the rock peg is ideal for hard rocky ground due to the pointed tip which you can drive into the ground with your mallet.
+This type of peg is great for use all around your tent and can be used as part of a pegging system, along with plastic pegs (for your guylines) and ‘V’ pegs for main pegging points.

-Again, the pile drive or screw peg, is similar to the rock peg but offers more grip thanks to the screw-like thread working its way up from the bottom.
-Thanks to thick durable steel, this type is extremely durable and very rarely bend.
+Again, the pile driver or screw peg is similar to the rock peg but offers more grip thanks to the screw-like thread working its way up from the bottom.
+Thanks to thick durable steel, this type of tent peg is extremely durable and unlikely to bend or break.